Proposed nuclear deal between Iran and six world powers

-UNITED NATIONS Iran will meet next week in Geneva with the five permanent U.N.
-Security Council members and Germany to discuss a proposed deal under which Tehran would suspend parts of its nuclear program in exchange for limited sanctions relief.
+GENEVA Iran is meeting in Geneva with the five permanent U.N.
+Security Council members and Germany to discuss a deal under which Tehran would suspend parts of its nuclear program in exchange for limited sanctions relief.

 Iran denies allegations by Western powers and their allies that it is seeking the capability to produce atomic weapons and insists its nuclear ambitions are limited to the peaceful generation of electricity.

-Following are questions and answers about the proposed deal based on comments from government officials, diplomats and nuclear experts.
+Following are questions and answers about the proposal based on comments from government officials, diplomats and nuclear experts.
 All details are preliminary and subject to change, diplomats say.

 WHAT IS THE BACKGROUND?